BLS Participant's Manual

-Basic Life Support (BLS) skills allow healthcare workers, healthcare students, public safety workers and others with a duty to respond to provide assistance to someone during a health crisis.
-Throughout the American Red Cross BLS Handbook for Healthcare Providers you'll find emergency care procedures outlined in detail.
+Basic Life Support (BLS) skills allow healthcare providers, students, public safety personnel and others with a duty to respond to provide assistance to someone during a health crisis.
+Throughout the American Red Cross Basic Life Support Participant's Manual (formerly known as the BLS Provider Handbook) you'll find emergency care procedures outlined in detail.
 This not only helps you fully understand how to support someone in need, but can also help keep the steps for proper care fresh in your mind even after your certification is complete.

-Because real-life situations can be complicated – with multiple persons in need and multiple symptoms to treat – the Red Cross BLS Handbook reflects actual emergency response scenarios.
+Because real-life situations can be complicated – with multiple persons in need and multiple symptoms to treat – the American Red Cross Basic Life Support Participant's Manual reflects actual emergency response scenarios.
 This way, you can learn how to prioritize care even before treating your first patient.
 To begin your BLS training, simply find a class near you and complete the online enrollment process.

 About the Authors

 The American Red Cross BLS Participant's Manual was developed under the direction of:

 - The American Red Cross Scientific Advisory Council, a 50+ member panel of nationally recognized experts drawn from a wide variety of scientific, medical and academic disciplines.